CLI Tool Reference¶

 send-cmd-vel¶

-Send VEL control mode command to motor.
-Loops continuously until Ctrl+C. See Motor Control Modes for details on VEL mode.
+Send VEL mode command to motor.
+Loops continuously until Ctrl+C. See Motor Control Modes for control mode details.

 Options: